 - Improve your sleep

 It’s important for your child to keep developing these skills.
 The goals of the rehab team during your child’s hospital stay are to:

 - Encourage movement and normal daily activities

-PTs work to improve each child’s movement and endurance.
-Your child’s PT will address any problems that he or she may have with:
+PTs work to improve and maintain your child’s movement and ability to exercise.
+Your child’s PT will work with them to address any problems they may have with:

 - Getting in and out of bed